stinkymonkeyph/singapura/README.md

 Been using php frameworks lately, it's too mainstream.
 How about ? making our own and learning the shit out of these frameworks

 # Propositum
-Develop a micro php fucking web framework, that doesn't come with unnecessary packages
+Develop a micro php web framework

 # Cliché
-Yes I'm reinventing the wheel, another piece of shit
+Yes!
+I'm reinventing the wheel, and it is another piece of shit

 # TODO

 1. Add complex query support for the database handler
-2. Error Tracing
-3. CLI commands using engine file
-4. Session Handling - Class - Token Generator
-5. Add HTTP post for routes, csrf tokens

-# Project tree
+# Folder Structures

 > <br>
 > <img height="300px" src="https://github.com/stinkymonkeyph/singapura/blob/master/tree.JPG"></img>
 > <br>

-## Folder/Files

 1. app
 	* Contains the folders controller and model